The complete guide for eCommerce

 First-party data is customer information a brand collects directly on its own infrastructure: site behaviour, purchase history, email engagement, CRM records, and stated preferences.
 It is the broadest category of data you actually own, and in 2026 it is the foundation every other marketing capability rests on.

 If you sell online, the difference between a marketing program that compounds and one that stalls is increasingly determined by a single question: how much customer data do you actually own?
 Third-party cookies are gone in two of the three major browsers and degrading in the third.
-Pixels are losing signal to consent banners, App Tracking Transparency and privacy proxies.
+Pixels are losing signal to consent banners, App Tracking Transparency, and privacy proxies.
 Look-alike audiences built on broker data fail audits.
 The structural advantage now belongs to brands that own the relationship and the data that comes with it.

 This guide covers what first-party data is, how it compares to the other categories, why it matters more in 2026 than at any point before, the seven channels Shopify stores use to collect it, where to activate it, and what privacy obligations come attached.

-First-party data is everything a customer’s interaction with your business produces, stored on infrastructure you control.
+First-party data is everything a customer's interaction with your business produces, stored on infrastructure you control.
 The defining property is ownership: you collected it, you own it, you can use it without paying anyone for access and without negotiating renewal terms with an intermediary.
+In practical terms, first-party data on a Shopify store covers:

-• Behavioural data: pages visited, products viewed, time on site, search queries, add-to-cart events, abandoned carts.
+- Behavioural data: pages visited, products viewed, time on site, search queries, add-to-cart events, abandoned carts.

-• Transactional data: orders, basket composition, AOV, lifetime value, return history, payment method, shipping address.
+- Transactional data: orders, basket composition, AOV, lifetime value, return history, payment method, shipping address.

-• Engagement data: email opens, clicks, SMS replies, push-notification interactions, app session frequency.
+- Engagement data: email opens, clicks, SMS replies, push-notification interactions, app session frequency.

-• Account and profile data: email address, name, account creation date, login history.
+- Account and profile data: email address, name, account creation date, login history.

-• Customer-service data: tickets, chat transcripts, NPS scores, post-purchase survey responses.
+- Customer-service data: tickets, chat transcripts, NPS scores, post-purchase survey responses.

 The unifying thread is that none of it is rented.
 You don't lose access when an ad platform changes its policy, when a browser ships a privacy update, or when a data broker shuts down.
 That permanence is the reason first-party data has gone from "useful" to "strategic" in under five years.

-First-party data vs zero-party, second-party and third-party data
+First-party data vs zero-party, second-party, and third-party data

-Data type Ownership Source Example Durability
+| Data type | Ownership | Source | Example | Durability |

-First-party You Observed and declared interactions on your own infrastructure Customer X bought product Y, opened email Z, completed quiz W Highest
+| First-party | You | Observed and declared interactions on your own infrastructure | Customer X bought product Y, opened email Z, completed quiz W | Highest |

-Zero-party (subset of first-party) You Customer volunteers preference information in exchange for value "My skin is sensitive.
-I'm shopping for a gift."
-Highest
+| Zero-party (subset of first-party) | You | Customer volunteers preference information in exchange for value | "My skin is sensitive.
+I'm shopping for a gift." | Highest |

-Second-party A partner brand Shared from a partner's first-party set via a direct agreement A co-marketing partner shares its newsletter list with you Variable
+| Second-party | A partner brand | Shared from a partner's first-party set via a direct agreement | A co-marketing partner shares its newsletter list with you | Variable |

-Third-party An intermediary you don't own Aggregated, inferred or purchased from brokers, ad networks, look-alike models "Females 25 to 34 likely interested in skincare" Lowest and falling
+| Third-party | An intermediary you don't own | Aggregated, inferred or purchased from brokers, ad networks, look-alike models | "Females 25-34 likely interested in skincare" | Lowest, falling |

 Why first-party data wins in 2026

-Four shifts have moved first-party data from “important” to “strategic.”
+Four shifts have moved first-party data from "important" to strategic.
 They are independent and compounding.

 The combined effect: brands that have a working first-party data program by mid-2026 will compound an advantage that brands still relying on inferred third-party signals can no longer access.